-- (a) Access to the licensed premises of an A-retailer licensee shall be limited to individuals who are at least 21 years of age and have a bona fide business reason for entering the premises. - (b) Access to the licensed premises of a M-retailer licensee shall be limited to individuals who are at least 18 years of age and have a valid physician's recommendation. - (c) If a licensed premises is shared by an A-license and an M-license pursuant to section 5025 of this division, the licensee may allow persons identified in subsections (a) and (b) above to access the premises.
+- (a) Access to the licensed premises of an A-retailer licensee shall be limited to individuals who are at least 21 years of age. - (b) Access to the licensed premises of an M-retailer licensee shall be limited to individuals who are at least 18 years of age and have a valid physician's recommendation. - (c) If a licensed premises is shared by an A-license and an M-license pursuant to section 5025 of this division, the licensee may allow persons identified in subsections (a) and (b) above to access the premises.

 Authority: Section 26013, Business and Professions Code.
-Reference: Sections 26010, 26012, 26070 and 26140, Business and Professions Code.
+Reference: Sections 26012, 26070 and 26140.
+Business and Professions Code.